 Step 1 ~ Design the Stencils

-In Cricut Design Space, I chose my first word and my font, ungrouped, spaced, sized my letters and welded it back together.
+In Cricut Design Space, I chose my first word and my font, “ungrouped” the letters, spaced, sized my letters, and welded it back together.
 You can see a more detailed lesson here and access to printable instructions.

 Then I saved the word under My Projects.
 I repeated the process until I had all 3 words.
 These are good words to have saved, don’t you think?

 If you are new to Cricut, I recommend following my post How to Cut a Vinyl Decal.

 NOTE: When you cut the vinyl decal from your roll of vinyl, leave plenty of vinyl around your words.
 You will want that extra vinyl around your word when you start painting the stencil.